prof-rossetti/southernct-csc-443-201701/projects/crud-application/checkpoints/app-generation/checkpoint.md

 ![a web page served at localhost:3000 which has the heading "Express" and subheading "Welcome to Express"](express-app-default-homepage.png)

 Congratulations.
 You've just created a new web application and viewed it locally in a browser.
 Commit your changes to version control.
-The next step will be to configure and customize your application.
+The next step will be to setup the application's navigational structure.